tomaszwnorowski/spring-kotlin-gradle-seed/README.md

 ## :computer: REST API
-Although it may be feasible to divide each module into three distinct components, namely API, implementation, and protocol, instead of the recommended two components, this approach may result in an unnecessary burden for small to medium-sized projects.
+Although it may be feasible to divide each module into three distinct components, namely API, implementation, and protocol, instead of the [recommended](#tv-module-api) two components, this approach may result in an unnecessary burden for small  to medium-sized projects.
 Some cross-cutting concerns, such as security, tracing, and monitoring, benefit from looking  at the REST API as a whole.
-Moreover, from an API client perspective, it's desirable to interact with a API that is consistent in terms of naming conventions, versioning and error handling rather than be surprised that separate parts of the API behave differently.
+Moreover, from an API client perspective, it's desirable to interact with an API that is consistent in terms of naming conventions, versioning and error handling rather than be surprised that separate parts of the API behave differently.
 Furthermore, by running tests of multiple modules in parallel, it is possible to encounter issues with starting servers on the same port, sharing or excessively utilizing system resources.
 Therefore, it is recommended to begin with a single REST API module that aggregates and exposes other modules.

+## :floppy_disk: Database
+There are multiple ways of achieving the separation of database access in the context of multiple modules.
+On one end of the spectrum, we have the possibility of connecting to a physically separate database, which ensures no accidental coupling (e.g., joins between tables owned by separate modules, transactions spanning across multiple modules) can happen.
+On the other end of the spectrum, we have solutions more in the spirit of multiplexing, which boils down to using separate logical databases or schemas.
+The latter also ensures accidental coupling on the database layer is less likely, but it's not as strict as the first approach.
+Since setting up a separate physical database for each module introduces a lot of overhead, the logical separation seems like a reasonable compromise.
+However, even this approach faces plenty of challenges:
+* :truck: schema migration and code generation (e.g. Jooq) tooling needs support and be configured to handle multiple schemas
+* :collision: failure to migrate a subset of schemas leads to problematic application state and needs to be handled with care
+* :slot_machine: application needs to handle connecting to, and switching between multiple schemas (in the case of spring multiple schemas means either using multiple data sources with separate connection pools or even a lower-level approach of setting the schema on connections acquired from the pool)
+* :ticket: application has to specify in context of which schema given part of the request should happen (by either transferring this information explicitly in method signatures or implicitly storing it in thread local)
+* :passport_control: in case of specifying multiple data sources as beans, spring requires the one of them is primary and referencing rest of them requires qualifier
+* :warning: in the case of specifying multiple data sources as beans, spring boot starters that depend on the data source will configure themselves with just one of them (primary)
+* :ocean: in the case of using multiple data sources a care needs to be taken not to overwhelm database with the number of connections

+Considering that the primary goal of the separation is the ability to promote modules to become services, it seems like a huge cost to pay for this flexibility.
+This leads to the third alternative of using a table (or database object in general) naming convention (e.g., by adding a prefix to each table) that makes it clear to which domain they belong.
+However, the policy of not joining tables belonging to multiple domains or avoiding transactions spanning across multiple modules won't be easily enforceable.
+It might require using tools like ArchUnit to discover unwanted dependencies during build time or SQL execution listeners that would be able to tell which tables are being accessed and throw an exception if necessary.